averagewagon/microsite/README.md

 resource-constrained hardware.
 You can check it out live at [joni-on-micro.site](https://joni-on-micro.site).

-The project consists of three main components:
+The project consists of four main components:

+1. **MCU Firmware** in `micro/`:

-1. **MCU Firmware**: A custom ESP-IDF-based web server that:
+   An ESP-IDF-based web server (using httpd).

    - Uses LittleFS for efficient flash storage management
    - Implements intelligent caching strategies
    - Handles Brotli compression for HTML files
    - Provides HTTPS support with built-in certificate management

+2. **Static Blog Site** in `site/`:

-2. **Static Site Generator**: A Hugo-based website that:
+   A Hugo-based personal blog.

    - Embeds all assets (images, CSS, fonts) directly into HTML files
    - Implements Base64 encoding for media content
    - Provides a blog system with tag filtering and RSS support
    - Uses custom shortcodes for handling media embedding

-3. **Build & Deployment Tools**: Shell scripts that:
+3. **Helper Scripts** in `scripts/`:

+   Build, deployment, and general helper scripts.

    - Generate and compress the static site
    - Create LittleFS images
    - Handle flashing to the ESP32
    - Manage cache file generation
+   - Install system services for monitoring the site

+4. **System Services** in `services/`:

+   A set of `systemd` helper services, intended to run on a Raspberry Pi.

+   - Capture and log UART output from the ESP32-S3
+   - Monitor website availability and restart the board via USB power cycling
+   - Run automatically on a Raspberry Pi 4B for continuous operation
+   - Are installed via `install-services.sh` in the `scripts/` folder

 ## Future

-- Set up a Raspberry Pi or such to act as a monitor and watchdog

-  - Reboot the MCU if the website fails to load, check every 5 minutes
-  - Store the UART output of the device in files with timestamps
-  - Write some scripts so I can determine uptime, outages, traffic, etc. just from the UART logs

 - Conduct some stress testing of the website